anuksankar/assignment-05-anuksankar/htmartin-annotations.md

 ## Here I'm opening the directory that has my docker-compose file in it.
-  501  cd w205/kafka-with-json/
+  501  cd w205/redis-cluster/

 ## Next, I'm checking what's in my directory.
   502  ls

-## Here I'm getting the data.
-  505      curl -L -o github-example-large.json https://goo.gl/Hr6erG

-## I'm spinning up my kafka and zookeeper cluster.
+## I'm spinning up my redis cluster.
   507  docker-compose up -d

 ## etc until you take down the cluster...